Nike-Inc/cerberus-java-client/README.md

 See `DefaultCerberusCredentialsProviderChain.java` for full usage.

 If the client library is running on an EC2 instance, it will attempt to use the instance's assigned IAM role to authenticate with Cerberus and obtain a token.

+If the client library is running in an ECS task, it will attempt to use the task's execution IAM role to authenticate with Cerberus and obtain a token.

 The IAM role must be configured for access to Cerberus before this will work.